iu2frl/iu2frl-civ/README.md

 - `controller_address = "0xE0"`: address of the controller (this library)
 - `timeout = 1`: serial port communication timeout in seconds
 - `attempts = 3`: how many attempts to perform in case of timeout or errors
+- `fake = False`: if set to True, the library will use a fake connection to the transceiver (serial commands will be printed to the console and not sent to any port)

 ### 4. Use the radio object